AlternativeFFFF/Alt-F4/submissions/satisfactorio/satisfactorio.md

 As you have doubtless noticed from the screenshots above, I am a programmer, not a graphics person!
 Every building in the game is just a white card with the building's icon.
 It's perfectly playable in this state, but it doesn't look that good.

+I am looking for help with this.
 If you have any experience making graphics for Factorio mods, I'd love to hear from you and perhaps make something happen.

-In the meantime, please enjoy the mod - I've spent almost a year non-stop on it!
+In the meantime, please [enjoy the mod](https://mods.factorio.com/mod/Satisfactorio) - I've spent almost a year non-stop on it!

 [[Image: aluminium-casing-build.jpg]]